merenlab/merenlab.org/data/fmt-gut-colonization/index.md

 Rscript Figure-02D.R
 ```

-Which produce a PDF that looks like this:
+Which produces a PDF that looks like this:

 [![Figure 02 panel D](images/Figure_02D.png)](images/Figure_02D.png){:.center-img .width-50}